flibbertigibbet/bookratings-demo/README.md

 ## Build and run locally

- - - `./scripts/build.sh` to build containers, run migrations, and `collectstatic`
+ - `./scripts/build.sh` to build containers, run migrations, and `collectstatic`
  - `./scripts/server.sh` to run at http://localhost:822/
- - Tests run with `./scripts/test.sh` with the containers up
+ - `./scripts/test.sh` to run tests
- - `./scripts/manage.sh` to run Django management commands
+ - `./scripts/manage.sh` to run Django management commands with containers up
- - `docker-compose exec django /bin/sh` for shell
+ - `docker-compose exec django /bin/sh` for shell with containers up

  ## Ports